-- the amount of cover shown on your cover summary, or - the pre-incapacity earnings of the person covered multiplied by 55% (the maximum percentage of pre-incapacity earnings shown in the additional features of your cover summary).
+- the amount of cover shown on your cover summary, or - the maximum annual benefit available based on the person covered's pre-incapacity earnings.

-If when you make a claim, 55% of the person covered's pre-incapacity earnings is lower than the amount of cover shown on your cover summary, we'll pay the lower of:
+If when you make a claim, the maximum annual benefit available based on the person covered's pre-incapacity earnings is lower than the amount of cover shown on your cover summary, we'll pay 1/12th of the lower of:

-- 55% of the person covered's pre-incapacity earnings subject to a minimum of £1500 each month, or - the amount of cover shown on your cover summary.
+- the maximum annual benefit available based on the person covered's pre-incapacity earnings subject to a minimum of £1500 each month, or - the amount of cover shown on your cover summary.